 SMEs Go Digital was announced at Budget 2017 to help SMEs build stronger digital capabilities to seize the opportunities for growth in the digital economy.
 Building on the foundation of Enhanced iSPRINT, SMEs Go Digital takes on a more structured and inclusive approach towards the adoption of digital technologies by SMEs.

-In addition to productivity tools such as digital ordering and payment, and fleet management, new digital capabilities such as cybersecurity, data protection, and data analytics will also be included under the SMEs Go Digital programme.
+In addition to productivity tools such as digital ordering, digital payments and fleet management, new digital capabilities such as cybersecurity, data protection and data analytics will also be included under the SMEs Go Digital programme.

 SMEs can can reach out to the SME Centres for advice on the pre-approved solutions that meet their business needs.